tubearchivist/tubearchivist/README.md

   - Needs a mandatory volume for the video archive at **/youtube**
   - And another recommended volume to save the cache for thumbnails and artwork at **/cache**.
   - The environment variables `ES_URL` and `REDIS_HOST` are needed to tell Tube Archivist where Elasticsearch and Redis respectively are located.
-  - The environment variables `HOST_UID` and `HOST_GID` allowes Tube Archivist to `chown` the video files to the main host system user instead of the container user.
+  - The environment variables `HOST_UID` and `HOST_GID` allows Tube Archivist to `chown` the video files to the main host system user instead of the container user.

 ### Elasticsearch
-Stores video meta data and makes everything searchable.
+Stores video metadata and makes everything searchable.
 Also keeps track of the download queue.
-  - Needs to be accessable over the default port `9200`
+  - Needs to be accessible over the default port `9200`
   - Needs a volume at **/usr/share/elasticsearch/data** to store data

 Follow the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) for additional installation details.

 ### Redis JSON
 Functions as a cache and temporary link between the application and the filesystem.
 Used to store and display messages and configuration variables.
-  - Needs to be accessable over the default port `6379`
+  - Needs to be accessible over the default port `6379`
   - Takes an optional volume at **/data** to make your configuration changes permanent.

 ## Getting Started